Wendell Fertig: Organizing the resistance

 At the same time, Parsons and Smith brought Fertig some unpleasant orders from MacArthur's headquarters.
 The American Army was willing to provide radios and other equipment for Fertig's command, but these were only to be used for passing information on Japanese activities, from coastwatchers and other sources, to Australia.
 The guerrillas were ordered not to engage in offensive activities against the Japanese.
 Fertig admitted that gathering intelligence was an important mission that he would support.
 However, due to the numerous atrocities that the Japanese were committing against the Philippine population, the only way that Fertig could continue to recruit and maintain a guerrilla force was to attack the Japanese when and where the guerrillas had a chance of winning, so as to provide the Filipinos an outlet for revenge against the Japanese.
 Fertig stated that if he ordered his men to stop killing the Japanese, then his men would follow other leaders who would probably not be willing to cooperate with MacArthur's headquarters and its directives.
-In addition, General Charles A. Willoughby, MacArthur's Chief of Intelligence, was convinced that providing the guerrillas with arms and ammunition was a waste of resources.
+In addition, General Charles Willoughby, MacArthur's Chief of Intelligence, was convinced that providing the guerrillas with arms and ammunition was a waste of resources.
 If a regular U.S. Army had been defeated by the Japanese in the Philippines, then no irregular force could do better.
 The guerrillas' only purpose was to provide intelligence and later, if equipped prior to the return of American forces to the Philippines, to fight as regular forces under the command of American officers.